| Gas and oil pipelines residual life assessment based on modern methods of

 program software "MMM-System" is used for processing of the results and

 detecting of the segments operating in the most stressed conditions.
+The Methodical Guideline (MG) for carrying out the non-invasive magnetometric

 diagnostics of gas and oil pipelines using the TSC-2M-8 and TSC-3M-12 type